stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - The _priorities_ is a list of percentile values that specifies the required number of queues in the family and their relative priorities.

-- The `Percentile` class is a custom type for a percentile represented as a 0..1 floating-point value.
+- A `Percentile` is a custom numeric type for a percentile represented as a 0..1 floating-point value.

-Note that extensions and validation layers can be configured at both the instance and device level, however more recent Vulkan implementations will ignore layers specified at the device level (both are retained for backwards compatibility).

 The `build` method populates the descriptor for the logical device: